 More about the Fellowship

 Fellows come from a variety of career stages, they demonstrate a passion for their area, the ability to communicate ideas effectively, and a real interest in the role of software in research.
 Fellows are empowered to talk about software in their research domain to a wider audience, network with others who share a passion for software in research, and learn key skills that benefit them and their collaborators.

 If you have questions about the Fellowship, please let us know by email.

 Current Fellows Profiles

-Please take a moment to read the Institute's Fellows' profiles this will help you understand the broad spectrum of domains and career stages (from PhD student though to Professor) from which we select those who have a passion for research software.
+Please take a moment to read the Institute's Fellows' profiles; this will help you understand the broad spectrum of domains and career stages (from PhD student through to Professor) from which we select those who have a passion for research software.